vcync/modv.vcync.gl/docs/v3/guide/writingA2dModule.md

 ### 5.3 slight edit to `draw()`

-Now we have our props defined, we'll need to edit our draw function.
+Now we have our props defined we'll need to edit our draw function.

 Props are accessed from the destructured argument's `props` key, so you can access any prop value with `props[prop]`.

-In our case it'll be `props.size` and `props.color`.
+In our case it will be `props.size` and `props.color`.

 ::: tip Updated in 3.0+
 Props are now accessed from the destructured argument's `props` key instead of through the module's scope.